Skip to Content

 Father Damien was canonized in 2009 by Pope Benedict XVI.

 Through the “Post-a-Nut” program, you can mail a real Hawaiian coconut from the Hoolehua Post Office on Molokai.
-The post office provides free freshly fallen coconuts.
+The post office sometimes has free freshly fallen coconuts, but you’d be wise to bring your own.

 No box and no envelope needed.
 But you can use permanent markers to color and decorate your coconut.
 Then all you have to do is pay for the shipping.